 - Cold and allergy medications

-Some of the less obvious causes of Supraventricular Tachycardia may be related to physical exertion, stress, or lack of sleep.
+Supraventricular tachycardia may also be related to physical exertion, stress, or lack of sleep.
 Pregnancy can also cause an episode of SVT.

 Types of SVT

-When it comes to Supraventricular Tachycardia, there are several types.
-The symptoms for each are typically the same, but the treatment is different based on the type of SVT.
-Here are a few types of SVT:
+There are several types of SVT.
+While the symptoms for each are typically the same, the treatment may be different based on the type of SVT.
+These are some of the most common forms:

-- Atrioventricular Nodal Reentrant Tachycardia (AVNRT): This is the most common type of SVT.
-It occurs in the upper chamber of the heart and is due to an additional connection within or close to the Atrioventricular Node.
-Changes to the nervous system is a main cause of AVNRT.
-So any stress, exertion, or other changes to the nervous system can set off an episode.
+- Atrioventricular nodal reentrant tachycardia (AVNRT): This is the most common type of SVT.
+It occurs in the upper chamber of the heart and is caused by an additional connection within or close to the atrioventricular node.
+Any added stress, exertion, or other changes to the nervous system can set off an episode.

-- Paroxysmal Supraventricular Tachycardia (PSVT): This type of SVT Causes the heart to beat rapidly in a particular part of the heart – specifically, between the atrium and ventricles.
+- Paroxysmal supraventricular tachycardia (PSVT): This type of SVT causes the heart to beat rapidly in a particular part of the heart — specifically, between the atrium and ventricles.
 An episode can begin without warning and end just as abruptly.
-Paroxysmal Supraventricular Tachycardia occurs when there is an issue with the Atrioventricular Node.
-This could be caused by a number of factors, but could be exacerbated with smoking, alcohol, caffeine, or drug use.
+Paroxysmal supraventricular tachycardia occurs when there is an issue with the atrioventricular node.
+This could be caused by a number of factors, but may be exacerbated by smoking, alcohol, caffeine, or drug use.

-- Sinus Tachycardia: This type of Supraventricular Tachycardia is a rare form of the condition.
-While the other types of SVT are typically due to an abnormal condition within the electrical system of the heart, people with Sinus Tachycardia don’t have an apparent condition of the heart.
-Typically, an outside factor like pain, excessive exercise, hyperthyroid, or a fever can affect the sinoatrial node of the heart, which may cause an episode.
+- Sinus tachycardia: This type of supraventricular tachycardia is the rarest form of the condition.
+While the other types of SVT are typically due to an abnormal condition within the electrical system of the heart, people with sinus tachycardia do not have an obvious heart condition.
+Typically, an outside factor — such as pain, excessive exercise, hyperthyroidism, or a fever — can affect the sinoatrial node of the heart, which may cause an episode.

-For some, treatment may not be necessary if SVT symptoms present themselves once or are infrequent.
+For some, treatment may not be necessary if SVT symptoms present themselves just once or infrequently.
 However, if episodes persist, treatment may be required.
-Keep in mind that SVT Treatment varies from person to person.
-Treatment for SVT may include:
+SVT treatment varies from person to person and may include:

-- Catheter Ablation: This procedure eliminates the part of the heart that’s causing the SVT episodes by using a catheter.
+- Catheter ablation: This procedure eliminates the part of the heart that is causing the SVT episodes by using a catheter.
 This treatment is the suggested course of action for those who have frequent episodes.

-- Vagal Maneuvers: There are certain maneuvers that can be performed to quickly relieve a Supraventricular Tachycardia episode.
-These maneuvers typically include stimulating specific parts of the body in an effort to stop an episode.
+- Vagal maneuvers: There are certain maneuvers that can be performed to quickly relieve an SVT episode.
+These maneuvers typically include stimulating specific parts of the body.

-- Lifestyle Changes: Since some lifestyle choices like smoking, stress, and alcohol consumption can be causes of Supraventricular Tachycardia, doctors may suggest changes to your lifestyle as a course of treatment.
+- Lifestyle changes: Because some lifestyle choices, like smoking, stress, and alcohol consumption, can cause SVT, doctors may suggest lifestyle changes as a course of treatment.

-Since treatment is related to a specific type of SVT, it’s best to consult a doctor to get the most effective course of action.
+Because treatment correlates with the specific type of SVT that a person has, it is best to consult a doctor to determine the most effective course of action.

 The Social Security Administration (SSA) maintains a listing of recognized disabilities, and SVT is covered under the Adult – Cardiovascular listing.
-In order to qualify for SSDI benefits in relation to SVT Heart, applicants must prove that they meet the eligibility requirements found under this listing.
+To qualify for SSDI benefits relating to SVT heart conditions, applicants must prove that they meet the SSA’s eligibility requirements.

-The first step in the application process is to be diagnosed with a disability.
-Applicants must seek treatment from a licensed medical professional on a regular basis, and it is essential for this medical provider to record symptoms, treatment methods and complications.
+The first step in the application process is getting diagnosed with a disability.
+Applicants must seek treatment from a licensed medical professional on a regular basis, and it is essential for this medical provider to record the patient’s symptoms, treatment methods, and complications.

-Supraventricular Tachycardia can be temporary in nature, and people who only have the condition for a short period of time are not eligible for SSDI benefits.
+SVT can be temporary in nature, and people who only have the condition for a short period of time are not eligible for SSDI benefits.
 Because of this requirement, it is necessary for an ongoing medical record to be established.
-This medical record provides evidence that the sufferer is expected to experience symptoms of SVT for at least one year.
+This medical record can provide evidence that the sufferer is expected to experience symptoms of SVT for at least one year.

 In addition to these basic requirements, people who have disabilities related to the heart are usually required to undergo cardiovascular tests.
-These tests include an exercise tolerance test and various medical imaging tests.
-While these tests may be completed as part of the diagnosis and treatment process, there are times when an individual is ordered to schedule tests by the SSA in order to better prove that a disability makes it impossible for the person to work.
+These tests may include an exercise tolerance test and various medical imaging tests.
+While these tests may be completed as part of the diagnostic and treatment process, there are times when the SSA may order that an individual take these tests to better prove that a disability makes it impossible for them to work.